Registered provider requirements

 All workers of registered NDIS providers should complete a worker orientation e-learning module called ‘Quality, Safety and You’, that covers human rights, respect, risk, and the roles and responsibilities of NDIS workers.

-The NDIS Commission provides information and guidance to support registered providers to meet their requirements.
+The NDIS Commission provides information and guidance to support registered providers to meet the registration obligations under the NDIS Act 2013.
 It monitors registered providers for compliance with the conditions of registration, and has the power to suspend, vary or revoke registration.

-The full details on quality and safeguards requirements under the NDIS Commission can be found in the NDIS Quality and Safeguards Rules.
+Details on quality and safeguards requirements under the NDIS Commission can be found in the NDIS legislation, rules and policies.

 As part of the registration and renewal processes, the NDIS Commission assesses the suitability of NDIS providers and their key personnel to deliver NDIS supports and services.